Shuanghong Huo

 Professor, Chemistry

 Sharon Huo graduated from Peking University in 1990, majoring in Applied Chemistry.
 After working at the Institute of Chemistry, Chinese Academy of Sciences for four years, she started her Ph.D. study at Boston University, followed by post-doctoral training at UC-San Francisco.
 She joined the faculty of Clark University in 2001 as a tenure-track Assistant Professor and was promoted to full professor in 2015.
 Her research is in the field of computational biophysics.
-She studies protein folding/misfolding/aggregation, protein conformational changes related signal transduction, and protein-ligand interaction using computational approaches.
-Her research was supported by NIH R15 and R01 as well as private agents.
+She studies the allosteric effect in proteins, protein folding/misfolding/aggregation, and protein-ligand interaction using computational approaches.
+Her research was supported by NIH, NSF, and private agents.
 She has established herself in the field of studying amyloidogenic proteins.
-In recent years, one of her research foci is to develop analysis methods to extract kinetic information from a large number of protein conformations obtained in molecular dynamics simulations.
-The analysis methods developed in her group include the MaxFlux reaction-path algorithm combined with the probabilistic roadmap motion planning method, graph representation of protein free energy landscape, and diffusion maps with a hybrid geometry energy-based kernel.
+In recent years, one of her research foci has been to develop analysis methods to extract kinetic information from molecular dynamics simulations.
+The methods developed in her group include the MaxFlux reaction-path algorithm combined with the probabilistic roadmap motion planning method, graph representation of protein free energy landscape, and diffusion maps with a hybrid geometry energy-based kernel.
+Currently, her group is using graph theory and information theory to study allosteric proteins.

 Selected peer-reviewed publications: